-A few flowing corners follow before the tricky turns nine and ten, where it is imperative to get a good exit heading into the quick left-right of 10 and 11.
+A few flowing corners follow before the tricky Turn 9, where it is imperative to get a good exit heading into the quick left-right of 10 and 11.

 The second race in Australia was one of the most memorable in Formula One history.
 It staged the final race of the season and any of Nigel Mansell, Nelson Piquet or Alain Prost went into the weekend with a chance of winning the world championship.

 Mansell took pole and lost places at the start but managed to get himself into a position where the title would be his.
 On lap 63, Mansell’s tyre violently exploded, forcing him out.
 Prost led home Piquet and took the title, his second of four.

 In 1993, we saw the final time either Ayrton Senna or Alain Prost stood on the podium, Senna first in his McLaren and Prost second in his Williams.
 It was Prost’s final race and Senna was killed early the next season, before he could score a point for Williams, after replacing Prost for 1994.

 However, possibly the most famous and controversial moment in Adelaide came in 1994, when Michael Schumacher deliberately swerved into Damon Hill as Hill was passing, forcing them both to retire, handing Schumacher the title, his first of seven.